t9md/atom-clip-history/README.md

 * Keep layout of multi line text when pasted(enabled by default).
 * Visually highlight(flash) pasted range.
 * Also you can choose flash to be persisted until cursor move.
-* Multi cursor support.

-# How to use

-1. Paste clipboard entry by `clip-history:paste`
-2. Continue `clip-history:paste` until you get entry you want.
-3. (optional) you can paste last pasted text with `clip-history:paste-last`.
+* Support multiple cursor.

 # Commands

 * `clip-history:paste`: Paste.
-Continuous execution without moving cursor pops older clipborad entry.
+Continuous execution without moving cursor pops older entry.
+* `clip-history:paste-newer`: Paste.
+Continuous execution without moving cursor pops newer entry.
 * `clip-history:paste-last`: Paste last pasted text.
 * `clip-history:clear`: Clear clipboard history.

+# How to use

+1. Paste clipboard entry by `clip-history:paste`
+2. Continue `clip-history:paste` until you get entry you want.
+3. (optional) when you get passed the text you wanted to paste, use `clip-history:paste-newer`.
+4. (optional) you can paste last pasted text with `clip-history:paste-last`.

 # Keymap
 No keymap by default.